 Despite all that, what is really good about heat pumps is that they can deliver more energy than they consume in electricity.

 So a small one would be just like this diagram; working on the power of an electric kettle but delivering the power of 3 to your hot tank – a COP (Coefficient Of Performance) of 3 then.
 By contrast your immersion heater delivers and also consumes the power of an electric kettle so it has a COP of 1.

 Heat pumps are all sold with an industry standardised COP.
 This is misleading to say the least and the reason why optimism is defeated by experience.
 Far from being a fixed figure the COP actually swings widely depending on outside air temperature and temperature delivered in the home.
 The COP plots here show how a kick is engineered to give a good headline figure; that kink in the graph is exactly at the publication point.

-Gas per kW.hr costs almost exactly a third of electrical power so after adjusting for efficiency a gas boiler is similar to a heat pump with a COP of 3.
+Gas per kW.hr costs about a third of electrical power so after adjusting for efficiency a gas boiler is similar to a heat pump with a COP of 3.
 Many people in the survey would be comparing their new heat pump to a gas boiler; a formidable opponent when running on cheap gas.
-A gas boiler is much more powerful than most heat pumps and delivers at usefully high temperatures so a heat pump must have an overall COP of over 3 to justify a hefty purchase price and compare favourably.
+A gas boiler is much more powerful than most heat pumps and delivers at usefully high temperatures so a heat pump must have an overall COP of over 3 to justify a hefty purchase price.

 To winkle out some ideas we’ll take daily temperature data for January in Guildford (http://www.wunderground.com/) and relate that to a COP matrix made from the published data from a modern ASHP (inverter drive scroll, r410a, delivering to under floor heating at 35 degrees).